Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Abstract

 \section{Abstract}

 Blue straggler stars (BSS) are abundantly observed in all Galactic globular clusters (GGC) where data exist.
-However, observations alone cannot reveal the relative importance of various formation channels or the typical formation times for this well studied population of non-standard stars.
-Using a state of the art H\'enon-type Monte Carlo code that includes all relevant physical processes, and observationally motivated initial conditions in large ranges in density, concentration, binary fraction, and mass, we create a little over 100 models with properties typical of the observed GGCs.
-These models can be directly compared with the observed GGCs and BSSs can be easily identified.
-We identify the BSSs in our models and determine their formation channels and times of creation.
-We find that for central densities above $10^3\,\dens$ the dominant formation channel is stellar collisions.
-The majority of these collisions happen via binary-mediated strong scattering encounters.
-As a result a strong correlation between the total number of BSSs and the binary fraction in a cluster can be observed.
-We find that the number of BSSs in the core show weak correlation with the collision rate $\Gamma$.
-Close inspection of our models reveals that the observed lack of correlation between the number of BSSs and $\Gamma$ for the observed GGCs may be because the estimate of $\Gamma$ using observed cluster properties is not a reliable indicator of the true $\Gamma$.
-Our models indicate that the BSSs observed today may have formed many Gyrs ago.
-Denser clusters have higher contributions from collisions which typically create higher mass BSSs compared to those created via mass-transfer in a binary.
-As a result, we find that the BSSs in denser clusters typically have formed more recently than those in sparser clusters.
+However, observations alone cannot reveal the relative importance of various formation channels or the typical formation times for this well studied population of anomalous stars.
+Using a state-of-the-art H\'enon-type Monte Carlo code that includes all relevant physical processes, we create 128 models with properties typical of the observed GGCs.
+These models include realistic numbers of single and binary stars, use observationally motivated initial conditions, and span large ranges in central density, concentration, binary fraction, and mass.
+Their properties can be directly compared with those of observed GGCs.
+We can easily identify the BSSs in our models and determine their formation channels and birth times.
+We find that for central densities above $\sim10^3\,\dens$ the dominant formation channel is stellar collisions while for lower density clusters, mass transfer in binaries provides a significant contribution (up to ~ 60\% in our models).
+The majority of these collisions are binary-mediated, occurring during 3-body and 4-body interactions.
+As a result a strong correlation between the specific frequency of BSSs and the binary fraction in a cluster can be seen in our models.
+We find that the number of BSSs in the core shows only a weak correlation with the collision rate estimator $\Gamma$ traditionally used by observers, in agreement with the latest Hubble Space Telescope (ACS) data.
+Using an idealized ``full mixing'' prescription for collision products, our models indicate that the BSSs observed today may have formed several Gyrs ago.
+However, denser clusters tend to have younger ($\sim 1\,\gyr$) BSSs.

 \keywords{methods: numerical --- methods: statistical --- blue stragglers --- stars: kinematics and dynamics --- globular clusters: general}